-- ii) Surfacing methane monitoring shall be conducted in accordance with the surface monitoring design plan as approved by this Office, which includes a topographical map denoting the terrain of the monitoring route.
+- i) On a quarterly basis following installation of the LFG collection system, the permittee shall conduct monitoring of surface methane concentrations of along the entire perimeter of each collection area.
+The monitoring shall proceed along a pattern that either traverses the landfill at 30 meter intervals, or a follows a site specific spacing established under condition (7)(c)(ii) below. - [Sec.
+3D-0524, 40 CFR 60, Subpart Cf, and 40 CFR 62.16720(c)(1)] - ii) Surfacing methane monitoring shall be conducted in accordance with the surface monitoring design plan as approved by this Office, which includes a topographical map denoting the terrain of the monitoring route.
+The owner or operator must conduct surface testing around the perimeter of the collection area and along a pattern that traverses the landfill at no more than 30-meter intervals and where visual observations indicate elevated concentrations of landfill gas, such as distressed vegetation and cracks or seeps in the cover and all cover penetrations.
+Thus, the owner or operator must monitor any openings that are within an area of the landfill where waste has been placed and a gas collection system is required.
 The permittee may establish an alternative traversing pattern that ensures equivalent coverage, providing the rationale for any site-specific deviations in the monitoring design plan is approved by this Office prior to establishment.
 A new or amended surface monitoring design plan shall be submitted to this Office for approval when changes to the collection and control system design plan occur as the LFG collection and control system is expanded.
 Areas with steep slopes or other dangerous areas may be excluded from the surface methane testing plan.
 [Sec.
-3D-0524, 40 CFR 60.753(d)] - iii) The permittee shall follow all applicable equipment and instrumentation specifications, calibration requirements, monitoring condition requirements, and testing methods and procedures specified in 40 CFR 60.755.
+3D-0524, 40 CFR 60, Subpart Cf, and 40 CFR 62.16716(d)] - iii) The permittee shall follow all applicable equipment and instrumentation specifications, calibration requirements, monitoring condition requirements, and testing methods and procedures specified in 40 CFR 62.16720.